 There is no ongoing fiscal impact as a result of this action.
-As stated above, the Director of Public Works will prepare or cause to be prepared the Community Facilities District Report to be presented to the City Council, generally setting forth and containing the DIF Obligations, Cost Estimate and the rates and methods of apportionment of the special taxes proposed to be levied within the CFD.
+Previously, the City Council directed the Director of Public Works to prepare or cause to be prepared the Community Facilities District Report to be presented to the City Council, generally setting forth and containing the DIF Obligations, Cost Estimate and the rates and methods of apportionment of the special taxes proposed to be levied within the District.
 This report will address the impacts of the future fee deferrals.